aridjayarecipes/cutesrecipes.web.app/content/post/1840-recipe-of-homemade-kesar-kaju-carrot-halwa.md

 - "Slowly the mixture will get thick and start leaving the bottom and sides of the pan.
 At this point the mixture is ready."
 - "Now grease any pan with ghee in which you want to set the barfi."
 - "Pour the barfi mixture into this pan and level it properly."
-- "Garnish with grated cashews, it's pieces and saffron.
+- "Garnish with grated cashews, it&#39;s pieces and saffron.
 Allow to set at room temperature."
 - "After it cools and comes down to room temperature cut in desired shape or you can even scoop out and serve in a bowl with more garnishing."
 categories:
 - Recipe